 Improving access to and quality of counsel representing youth in delinquency proceedings

 The need for highly competent, well-resourced defense counsel for every child accused of a crime has never been greater.
 Juvenile defense attorneys are a critical shield against unfairness and serve as a crucial counterweight in an adversarial system that can lead to harmful outcomes for young clients.

-The Juvenile Indigent Defense Action Network (JIDAN) is a Models for Change-supported effort that was launched in 2008 to engage leadership in targeted strategies to improve juvenile indigent defense policy and practice.
-The action network is an issue-focused forum for the development and exchange of ideas and strategies across states, and for sharing practical information and expertise in support of reform.
-Ultimately, the action network is working to create a leadership community that will guide other states and shape nationwide responses.
-Learn more
+The Juvenile Indigent Defense Action Network (JIDAN) was launched in 2008 to engage leadership in targeted strategies to improve juvenile indigent defense policy and practice.
+The action network was an issue-focused forum for the development and exchange of ideas and strategies across states, and for sharing practical information and expertise in support of reform.
+The eight Juvenile Indigent Defense Action Network states were: California, Florida, Illinois, Louisiana, Massachusetts, New Jersey, Pennsylvania, and Washington.